 Spring is in full bloom, and I’m loving the fresh air, the scent of blossoming flowers, and the colorful foliage of this vibrant season.
-Another thing I love about this time of year is Easter—it’s the perfect opportunity to gather family and friends and celebrate.
+Another thing I love about this time of year is Easter.
+It’s the perfect opportunity to gather family and friends and celebrate.
 Designing a festive Easter table setting can be a fun activity for the entire family!

-In keeping with the spring spirit, I designed a fun and youthful table for the enjoyment of adults and children alike—and I even incorporated some of the pastel color palette that I shared last week!
+In keeping with the spring spirit, I designed a fun and youthful table for the enjoyment of adults and children alike.
+In addition, I even incorporated some of the pastel color palette that I shared last week!

 As another symbol of spring, any budding blossom makes a fabulous statement for an Easter tablescape.
 Just follow your heart—or nose—to your favorite flower and let your intuition be your guide.
-You might even choose some especially dark or bright flowers to accent your table, adding a pop of color that provides a gorgeous “wow” factor.
+You might even choose some especially dark or bright flowers to accent your table.
+Adding a pop of color provides a gorgeous “wow” factor.
 Plus, the scent offered by these blooms is absolutely divine!

 To finish my table setting, I love bringing in some of my favorite china.
 I decided to offset the pastels with a chic gold flourish from the gold-embossed London plates from the Lionel Richie Home Collection.
 This design doesn’t overpower the other color elements but seems to make them shine, if possible, even more brightly.
-I suggest pairing this china set with some small verdant elements that reflect the life of the season, such as a few deep green leaves and a sprig of flowers.
+I suggest pairing this china set with some small verdant elements that reflect the life of the season.
+Good choices are a few deep green leaves and a sprig of flowers.